-The average Brit is likely to have six jobs in his or her lifetime, while millennials are on track for at least 12 (if not more) by the time they retire.
+The average Brit is likely to have six jobs in his or her lifetime, while millennials are on track for at least 12 by the time they retire.
 As every company has its own workplace pension scheme, that means that you’ll be accumulating pensions at the same rate as your jobs.

 Keeping up with that many pensions is a huge task, so it’s no wonder that the Association of British Insurers has estimated that there’s around £19 billion worth of lost pensions in the UK just because people have moved house!